-What’s more what it teaches you is sometimes weird.
+What’s more, what it teaches you is sometimes weird.
 There are numerous curious choices by the authors which suggest that the resource wasn’t well thought through.

-One of the strangest ones, is their decision about personal pronouns.
+One of the strangest ones is their decision about personal pronouns.

 Let me briefly explain what I mean.

-English doesn’t conjugate verbs.
+In English, most verbs don’t change drastically with different subjects.
 It’s “I speak”, “you speak”, “we speak” etc with the exception of “he/she/it speaks”.

 In Italian, the form of the verb differs depending on the subject of the sentence.
 For instance, the verb “parlare” would take the form “parlo” for the pronoun “Io” (“I”) and the form “parliamo” for the pronoun “Noi” (“We”).

 Since the form of the verb changes and thus implies the subject, there’s no need to use personal pronouns.
 No one without a good reason, such as emphasis, says “Io parlo inglese” (I speak English) but rather “Parlo inglese”.